acemod/ACE3/docs/wiki/framework/frag-framework.md

 Tinier fragments do less damage, and generally correlate to lower mass fragments.
 The `_HD` variants are all higher drag versions.
 Higher drag version are useful for fragments that are irregular or would not fly very far.
 Experimentation here is important.

-### 1.7 Ignore fragmentation
+### 2.7 Ignore fragmentation

 `ace_frag_skip`

-Setting this to `1` will skip fragmentation for ammo of this type.
-This is useful for things that might cause high network load, such as FFAR rockets, or possibly even 40mm grenades from AGLs.
-Experimentation under network conditions is required.
+When `1`, the ammunition type will not produce fragments. `ace_frag_skip` does not stop submunitions of the ammo type from producing fragments. `ace_frag_skip` may be helpful for ammunition types that might cause high network load or for explosives that do not produce fragments.
+Experimentation under network conditions may be required. `ace_frag_skip` takes a higher priority than `ace_frag_force`.

-### 1.8 Force fragmentation
+### 2.8 Force fragmentation

 `ace_frag_force`

-Settings this to `1` will force the fragmentation for this ammo type, ignoring internal hit value based qualifications.
+When `1`, the ammunition type will fragment, ignoring internal hit value-based qualifications. `ace_frag_force` takes a lower priority than `ace_frag_skip`.